konstantin-ogulchansky/hypergraphs/README.md

 cargo run --release
 ```

-Additional parameters of the models can be specified after `--`.
+Additional parameters of the model can be specified after `--`.
 Running

 ```bash